 If you’re redecorating your home, it’s very easy to things here that can be refurbished for a fraction of the cost.

-This isn't an absolute no, but see if you can test said electronics in the store.
-I have seen some vintage cameras that I wouldn't pass up on.
+Electronics: This isn’t an absolute no, but see if you can test said electronics in the store.
+I have seen some vintage cameras that I wouldn’t pass upon.

-This is not going to a be a run in, run out task.
+Take your time: This is not going to be a run in, run out task.
 Since most don’t have a return policy (or a very strict one), you want to make sure it not only fits, but you’re not using skimming over any holes or stains that are beyond repair.

-I try things on over the clothes, and can get a good idea if it will work out or not.
+Try on everything: I try things on over the clothes and can get a good idea if it will work out or not.
 Again, because there’s no return policy, you want to make sure it looks/fits right.

-I’ve found bloggers via Pinterest who provide DIY tips for revamping and transforming certain pieces.
-Save them to your board for future references.
+Pinterest: I’ve found bloggers via Pinterest who provide DIY tips for revamping and transforming certain pieces.
+Save them to your board for future reference.